SHI-Labs/Semi-Supervised-Transfer-Learning/code/README.md

 ## About the code
 The code is developed on CentOS 6.3 environment (Python 3.6, PyTorch 1.1, CUDA 9.0) with Tesla V100 GPUs.
-This code can be used for CUB-200-2011, MIT Indoor-67, and MURA datasets.
 Please check the core training part of the code in [train.py](ssl_lib/trainer/train.py); check the implementation of ARC and AKC in [regularizer.py](ssl_lib/consistency/regularizer.py).
 For the hyperparameter in [parser.py](parser.py),  `lambda_kd` represents the regularization weight factors for AKC, and `lambda_mmd` represents the regularization weight factors for ARC;
 `kd_threshold` and `mmd_threshold` are the threshold value for AKC and ARC;